CeylonSpecial/rock-paper-scissors/README.md

 About:
 This was my second and fourth project in The Odin Project's coursework.

+Assignment:
-The first project assignment was to create a basic rock paper scissors game to be played in the browser console.
-I later added a GUI with buttons and text for the next assignment.
+1) Create a basic rock paper scissors game to be played in the browser console (2nd project).
+2) Add a GUI with buttons and text (4th project).

 Objectives:
 -learn how to structure a JavaScript file and how to include in a page